 Our online learning is interactive and participative.
 Students complete one course at a time, progress to the next course in the same way as students who meet at our on-campus classrooms, and work in Learning Teams with their classmates for special projects.

-The Online Campus utilizes the Online Learning System to let you work in groups, no matter where or when you work.
-When students log on to the Online Campus website, they can:
+Attending school online allows you to utilize the Online Learning System to let you work in groups, no matter where or when you work.
+When students login online, they can:

 - check their email.

 - complete coursework through electronic forums.